 This is the option to select if your employer/sponsor is paying your fees or you prefer to pay in full.

-The next Level 3 programmes start on Tuesday October 10th September 2017.
-The course runs term time on a Tuesday through to June 2018.
-Some Saturday attendance.
+The next Level 3 programmes start on Monday February 19th 2018.
+The course runs term time on a Monday with some Saturday attendance.

 Understanding the context for the use of counselling skills